singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 *Q1: How do we know if someone is online--I mean, really, really know?*

-While we would like users to tell us when they  sign off, we can' t know for sure.
+While we would like users to tell us when they  sign off, we can't know for sure.
 A user's connection might have died,  for example.
 To make sure that we know  when a user has signed off, we  might try regularly pinging the client to make sure it's still there.

 *Q2: How do we deal with conflicting information?*